jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

      - Remove user using it's UID
    * - -s UID, --show=UID
      - Show user using it's UID
+   * - --smpp-unbind=UID
+     - Unbind user from smpp server using it's UID
+   * - --smpp-ban=UID
+     - Unbind and ban user from smpp server using it's UID

 A User object is required for: